OleHolmNielsen/ITwiki/docs/Dell_R640.rst

 SMTP alerts from iDRAC
 ----------------------

-First you must configure the DNS name of the iDRAC, see https://www.dell.com/support/article/us/en/04/sln309388/dell-idrac-how-to-configure-the-email-notifications-for-system-alerts-on-idrac-7-8-and-9?lang=en.
+First you must configure the DNS name of the iDRAC.
+Then see the guide
+`PowerEdge: How to Configure iDRAC Email Alerts <https://www.dell.com/support/article/us/en/04/sln309388/dell-idrac-how-to-configure-the-email-notifications-for-system-alerts-on-idrac-7-8-and-9?lang=en>`_.
 In the iDRAC web GUI go to *iDRAC Settings->Connectivity->Common Settings* and configure the DNS domain name and hostname.

 * In *iDRAC Settings->Settings->SMTP (Email) Server Settings* configure your ``SMTP (Email) Server IP Address or FQDN / DNS Name``.